immutable/ts-immutable-sdk/README.md

   }
 }
 ```
+There is also `addApiKeyToAxoisHeader` function exposed by `@imtbl/config` package to add `x-immutable-api-key` header to all axios request

+> **Warning**
-Please make sure your sdk still works properly after the step above.
+> Please make sure your sdk still works properly after the step above.
 Because extra headers may make your request invalid in the infrastructure you use. e.g. cloudfront.

 #### Client app id usage data
 Client app id usage together with the relevant org id, project id and environment id will be available in segement under event source `Onboarding - API - ${Dev|Sandbox|Prod}`.
 You can set up event destination (data lake/looker) together with appropriate filters to surface endpoint usages called by your sdk per customer/project/environment.